Daniel Taub: Ambassador to the UK

 In 2011, Taub was appointed ambassador to London.
 Placing a strong emphasis on trade and technology links, Taub introduced the Bizcamp start-up competition in conjunction with Google and was nominated for the Grassroot Diplomat Initiative Award for developing business and trade.
 Between the years 2011 and 2013, UK-Israel bilateral trade increased to $8 billion.

 Taub is a lecturer and public speaker.
 He has been interviewed widely on television including on Hardtalk, CNN, Newsnight, Sky News, and the BBC Radio 4's Today programme, and was the first Israeli ambassador to be interviewed on the BBC Persian service.
 In addition to serving as ambassador to the UK, in March 2013 Taub became Israel's first ambassador to the International Maritime Organization, which is based in London.

 Taub returned to Israel when his appointment as ambassador ended in 2015.
 Later, The Guardian reported that British security officials had complained to the embassy about security breaches involving unauthorised visitors during his tenure.
 The Israeli Foreign Ministry conducted an internal enquiry, concluding while there had been a breach in protocol, there had been no wrongdoing.

 Personal life

-Taub and his wife Zehava have six children.
+Taub and his wife Zehava live in Jerusalem.
+They have six children.